 Loans are assessed at claim value.
 The series "credit in real terms" represents loans deflated by the CPI.
 Changes have been made to loan classification during the period shown.
 The data are therefore not fully comparable within the period.
 Further information can be found on the monetary statistics pages of the Central Bank website.
-Data from October 2008 are preliminary.
+Most recent figures are preliminary.
 Monthly data.
 Sources: Statistics Iceland, Central Bank of Iceland.
 VII-10

 Nominal GDP and M3

-Adjusted M3 excludes deposits of DMBs in winding-up proceedings.
+Adjusted M3 excludes deposits of failed financial institutions.
 Quarterly data.
-Sources: Statistics Iceland, Central Bank of Iceland VII-11
+Sources: Statistics Iceland, Central Bank of Iceland.
+VII-11